Mack, Clemson rally past Syracuse for 71-70 victory

+Clyde Trapp had a game-winning layup off a perfect pass from Khavon Moore with 2.5 seconds left.

+Syracuse had a final try at a three with less than a second left, but Elijah Hughes’ long shot was way off.

-Trapp finished with 17 points for the Tigers, who came from eight points behind Wake Forest in the second half of their last home game.
+Trapp finished with 17 points for the Tigers (11-9, 5-5 Atlantic Coast Conference), who came from eight points behind Wake Forest in the second half of their last home game.

 Joseph Girard III looked like he had pulled things out for the Orange with a 3-pointer to put his team up 70-67 with 1:35 to play.
 Then Girard stole the ball from Clemson’s leading scorer Aamir Simms with 40 seconds left and Syracuse still ahead 70-69.